electric bike motor systems

 The second big change is that the motor now runs at 48V, making the motor both accelerate and regenerate much more efficiently and powerfully.
 Finally, the fit and finish of the SYNO Drive has been considered from the perspective of service.
 Instead of a bolt-on axle, the SYNO Drive uses a modern thru-axle for added rigidity and easy removal.

-The Bosch mid-drive motor system has quickly become the leading motor system in Europe since its debut at Eurobike in 2010.
-Bosch's quick success can be chalked up to many things, but perhaps most important has been its renowned reliability and performance.
-By building on the middle motor pioneered by Panasonic in the mid-90's, Bosch started with an efficient and reliable design.
-But Bosch improved upon what Panasonic had been doing in important ways: adding more sensors (torque, cadence, and speed), a single chainring design like Impulse, for better reliability, and designing an advanced console for better control.
+The Bosch mid-drive motor system has quickly become the leading motor system in Europe since its debut at Eurobike in 2010, and is the main motor system featured in our bike selection.
+Bosch's fond place in our hearts can be chalked up to many things, but perhaps most important has been its renowned reliability and performance.
+Bosch built on Panasonic’s visionary mid-drive motor development, taking an efficient and reliable design and going further.
+By adding more sensors (torque, cadence, and speed), a single chainring design, and designing an advanced handlebar console, Bosch has created a reliable, fine-tuned, and powerful motor that’s sure to take you wherever you need to go.

 The most powerful drive from Bosch for ambitious riders is particularly lightweight, compact and is extremely powerful and efficient.
 The new Performance Line CX (MY20) accelerates extremely powerfully, responds without delay and features convincing agile handling and even more control.
 With up to 340% of perfectly delivered support and dynamic responsiveness, it pushes the joy of eMountain biking to the next level.
 That's what we call: double the fun.

 The Active Line drive is designed for casual, comfortable cruising and pairs particularly well with bikes equipped with an internally geared rear hub.
-Featuring the full suite of sensors - including cadence, speed, and torque, the Active Line offers great hill climbing torque for moderate to steep hills.
+Featuring the full suite of sensors - including cadence, speed, and torque, the Active Line offers great hill climbing at 40 Nm of torque, perfect for mild to moderate hills.
 The Active Line drive offers a maximum assist speed of 20 mph.

 The new Active Line Plus offers up to 50 Nm offers of pure, natural riding enjoyment.
 Perfectly integrated into the frame - the silent, lightweight drive engages seamlessly with your pedaling.